Rescue vehicle

-A rescue vehicle is a specialised vehicle designed to transport and provide the equipment necessary for technical rescue.
+A rescue vehicle is a specialized vehicle designed to transport and provide the equipment necessary for technical rescue.
 Vehicles carry an array of special equipment such as the jaws of life, wooden cribbing, generators, winches, hi-lift jacks, cranes, cutting torches, circular saws and other forms of heavy equipment unavailable on standard trucks.
 This capability differentiates them from traditional pumper trucks or ladder trucks designed primarily to carry firefighters and their entry gear as well as on-board water tanks, hoses and equipment for fire extinguishing and light rescue.
 Most rescue vehicles lack on-board water tanks and pumping gear, owing to their specialized role.
 A rescue vehicle is typically operated by a rescue squad, but in some areas it may be integrated with emergency medical services or fire departments.

 Uses

-Rescue vehicles can be popular choices for incident command vehicles, national and local law enforcement (command/communications, SWAT, bomb response, etc.), rehab, HazMat incidents, light & air, urban search and rescue (USAR), and more.
+Rescue vehicles can be popular choices for incident command vehicles, national and local law enforcement (command/communications, SWAT, bomb response, etc.), rehab, Hazmat incidents, light & air, urban search and rescue (USAR), and more.
 Furthermore, many rescue vehicles can be outfitted based on their target environmental setting, such as municipal, industrial, or natural.
 These configurations, determined by the operational agency and district, and worked out with the manufacturing company, provide a plethora of options for storage, response, equipment, size, and more.